PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-13 10:39:00
+Last updated: 2024-04-13 10:39:33
-Random Quote: The end is the beginning, and the beginning is the end -
+Random Quote: Secrets are worth more than silver or sapphires.  -  Varys